Jack-H-Buckner/SciMLFisheries.jl/docs/src/ModelBuilders.md

 ```math
 y_t = b log(B_t) + q.
 ```
 When `b` is less than one, the index is more sensitive to changes in abundnace when the stock is rare, and when it is greater than one, it is more sensitive to changes in abundance when the stock is large.
 Passing `"HyperStability"` to the `index_model` argument will build a model using this index model.
-When using the Hyperstability model, additional keyword arguments are available to set a prior distribution over the exponent `b.` The prior mean for `b` is given by `prior_b,` and the prior weights for both ``q`` and ``b`` are set by passing a NameTuple to the `prior_weights` argument with keys `q` and `b` specifying the priors for the two parameters.
+When using the Hyperstability model, additional keyword arguments are available to set a prior distribution over the exponent `b.` The prior mean for `b` is given by `prior_b,` and the prior weights for both ``q`` and ``b`` are set by passing a NameTuple to the `prior_sigma` argument with keys `q` and `b` specifying the priors for the two parameters.
+Otherwise the model defualts to uniformative priors.

 ```julia
 using UniversalDiffEq